Official Barca Academy Kicks Off – Exclusive Interview with Academy Director Sean McCafferty

 The famous Futbol Club Barcelona, commonly known as Barça, is one of the ultra top professional soccer clubs in the world.
 Kicked off over a century ago in 1899, it is known for being ‘more than a club’ — “Més que un club”— and is home to Lionel Messi.

-In fact, Messi, Andrés Iniesta, Cesc Fabregas, Pep Guardiola and Xavi are among the graduates of Barcelona’s exclusive youth academy La Masia — arguably the world’s most famous player develpoment program.
+In fact, Messi, Andrés Iniesta, Cesc Fabregas, Pep Guardiola and Xavi are among the graduates of Barcelona’s exclusive youth academy La Masia — arguably the world’s most famous player development program.

 The simple answer is yes.
 The Barca Academy at Casa Grande is the real thing.
 Bringing the philosophy of the one and only La Masia — with Barca coaches from Spain living and training on site, this is the first and only official, full-time FC Barcelona youth residency academy in the world — besides La Masia in Barcelona Spain.
 And scholarships are available.